-Indiana University Web Sites and Indiana University Social Media Accounts collections seek to preserve and facilitate access to web sites produced by administrative offices, schools, departments, service units, institutes, centers, programs, and faculty, student and alumni organizations on the Indiana University, Bloomington campus.
-In addition, a few websites for Indiana University offices that are responsible for operations at the system-wide level have also been collected.
+The Indiana University Web Sites and Indiana University Social Media Accounts collections seek to preserve and facilitate access to web sites and social media produced by administrative offices, schools, departments, service units, institutes, centers, programs, and faculty, student and alumni organizations on the Indiana University, Bloomington campus.
+In addition, a few websites and accounts for Indiana University offices that are responsible for operations at the system-wide level have also been collected.
 Please note - some blogs and/or other social media may currently by accessible in the Web Sites collection.
 These sites were crawled prior to the creation of the Social Media Accounts collection.

 Citing Web Sites in the Archives

 [Collection Title].
 Archived by the Indiana University Libraries Web Archive at http://www.archive-it.org/collections/219 <accessed [date]>

 Please cite individual seeds or web pages as follows: “School of Education.”
 [Collection Title].
 Archived by the Indiana University Libraries Web Archive at http://www.archive-it.org/collections/219 <accessed [date]>

-Scope: The goal is to preserve and make accessible every web site created by a unit on the IU Bloomington campus, and the web sites of a few, important system-wide offices.
+Scope: The goal is to preserve and make accessible every web site created by a unit on the IU Bloomington campus, and the web sites and accounts of a few, important system-wide offices.
 Select social media accounts are archived based on use, content, and technical capabilities of the web crawler.
 The only reason that an IU Bloomington web site would be excluded is if the site were password protected, blocked by robots.txt, or otherwise inaccessible to the Internet Archive’s automated systems.

 How often captured: The frequency of capture is determined by an analysis of how often the site changes over time.
 It is anticipated that most sites will be crawled on a quarterly basis.
 A few active sites will be crawled monthly and some less active sites will be crawled on an annual basis.